University of Reading cookie policy

 Hear from Associate Professor Amanda Millmore discuss how staff in the School of Law work with students to shape how we teach and support our law students.

-We offer opportunities for students to study law and criminology in an entirely different context to their home country.
-This can be valuable both for a deeper understanding of criminology, law and policy and for those who may want to work abroad.
+This degree gives you the opportunity to study law in an entirely different context to the UK and can be valuable both for a deeper understanding of law and for those who may wish to work abroad in the future.

 alt=""